CubicZebra/informatics/docs/source/references.rst

    _`[Glüsenkamp]` Glüsenkamp, T. (2018).
 Probabilistic treatment of the uncertainty from the finite size of weighted Monte Carlo data.
 The European Physical Journal Plus, 133(6), 218.

+   _`[Higham2002]` Higham, N. J. (2002).
+Accuracy and stability of numerical algorithms.
+Society for industrial and applied mathematics.

 ----

 :Authors: Chen Zhang